 A great little reference book to have.
 I got mine (free) at the George Hotel.
 It contains hotels, restaurants, cafe's, nightlife, sightseeing, events, shopping and maps - all in great detail.

-The Archcathedral Basilica of the Assumption of the Blessed Virgin Mary or simply THE LATIN CATHEDRAL is located in Old Town, in the southwestern corner of Market Square - Ploshcha Rynok- at Ploshcha Katedralna 1.
+Favorite thing: The Archcathedral Basilica of the Assumption of the Blessed Virgin Mary or simply THE LATIN CATHEDRAL is located in Old Town, in the southwestern corner of Market Square - Ploshcha Rynok- at Ploshcha Katedralna 1.

 The first church built on this site was a small wooden Roman Catholic Church, built in 1344 but lost in a fire six years later.
 In 1360, King Casimir III of Poland founded the present day church, built in Gothic style.